Application Message Functions

 Message Menu

 Use the AppMessageMenu() function to show a message box that lets you select from a list of items.
 You can specify the text for the title and the message that shows in the message box.
 You can also specify which item is selected by default.
-When you press OK on the message box, the function returns the index of the item you selected.
+When you click OK on the message box, the function returns the index of the item you selected.
 When you click the ‘X’ in the title bar, the return value is always an empty string.
+Before you use this function, you can use the AppMessageMenuIsRegistered() function to see if it is registered with an Automation1 Studio, Automation1 MachineApps, or a custom .NET application.

 Use the $severity argument to show an information, warning, or error icon in the title bar of the message box.
 If the $takesFocus argument is 0, the message box shows in the Develop workspace.
 If the $takesFocus argument is 1, the message box shows in the active window.